viewi/viewi/doc/PageEngine.md

 ## Routing params

-Imagine you have route like this `'/post/{postId}'` that registered to PostPage component.
+Imagine that you have a route like this `'/post/{postId}'` that is registered to PostPage component.
 And you need to get `{postId}`.
-Well, likely for you, Viewi engine will inject this as a input argument into your component (see code snippet above).
+Well, luckily for you, Viewi engine will inject this as an input argument into your component (see code snippet above).